SlovakNationalGallery/senxskutocnost.sng.sk/user/pages/chapters/1/chapter.en.md

 <figcaption>Speech by Adolf Hitler to the Nazi Party Congress in Nuremberg on 12 September 1938, in which he sharply attacked Czechoslovakia and President Eduard Benes.</figcaption>
 </figure>

-Germany, Italy, Great Britain and France convened in Munich on 29 September 1938, where they would decide the fate of Czechoslovakia without their presence.
+Germany, Italy, Great Britain and France convened in Munich on 29 September 1938, where they decided on the fate of Czechoslovakia without its presence at the table.
 The Republic must cede Sudeten territory to Germany.
-The Czechoslovak goverment was particularly surprised by the attitude of their allies, France and Great Britain, but does not have any other options.
-A day later, 30 September 1938, they accepted the decision, which went down in history as the Munich Agreement, but sometimes even called the Munich Dictate.
-It was one of the heralds of the coming war, before which, however, Slovakia goes through several drastic political changes.
-Hitler entered their history.
+The Czechoslovak government was particularly surprised by the attitude of their allies, France and Great Britain, but did not have any other options.
+A day later, on 30 September 1938, they accepted the decision, which went down in history as the Munich Agreement, sometimes called the Munich Dictate.
+It was one of the heralds of the coming war, before which, however, Slovakia went through several drastic political changes.

 <figure class="video">
 <iframe src="https://player.vimeo.com/video/190295173?title=0&byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>